ABOUT ME

 NEWS

-- I joined the Notre Dame Technology Ethics Center's "TEC Talks" podcast for a conversation about my recent essay, "Data and the Good?"
+- I visited the Notre Dame Technology Ethics Center's "TEC Talks" podcast for a conversation about my recent essay, "Data and the Good?"
 [10/2022]

 - New funding — Jen Wagner (PI), Laura Cabrera, Sara Gerke, and I were awarded NIH funding to study the ethics of synthetic data!
 [10/2022]